ruaqiwei23/typescript_sass_webpack_boilerplate/readme.md

 2. Fork and clone this repository.

-3. Run `npm install` to install dependencies and `npm tsd install` to install typings.
+3. Run `npm install` to install dependencies and `npm run tsd install` to install typings.

 4. Run `npm run build` will build your js/css into `build/`.